1936: THE TEXAS CENTENNIAL CELEBRATION

 In 2016 plans were made to build new administrative offices and a permanent storage facility and to renovate the original lobby into a cabaret theatre.
 With the support of the City of Fort Worth and donors, renovations were completed in December 2017.
 The new Reid Cabaret Theatre is 70-seat venue with cabaret-style seating and a full bar, named for the family of longtime Casa supporters, Molly and Rusty Reid.
 The venue will also serve as an educational space for Casa Mañana’s Performing Arts Conservatory and a VIP donor area.
 The new 2100 square foot administrative offices and 1500 square foot storage facility were designed by Bennett, Benner Partners and contracted by Trelaine Mapp Source Building Group Inc.

-As Casa heads into the next 60 years, the commitment has never been stronger to present the highest quality live theatre and love up to its namesake, “The House of Tomorrow.”
+As Casa heads into the next 60 years, the commitment has never been stronger to present the highest quality live theatre and live up to its namesake, “The House of Tomorrow.”